sharifrahim/mbi-vp-verifier/README.md

 ### 1. Set Environment Variables

-Make sure you have your client ID and client secret from MBI VC Provider, then set:
+Make sure you have your client ID and client secret from ZID Provider, then set:

 ```bash
 export TOKEN_CLIENT_ID=your-client-id